 4. Layers – security as an onion

-In this post, so far we have considered security only within one layer.
+In this article, so far we have considered security only within one layer.
 Now, imagine the house from picture 1 and a fence with a gate, going all around it (not just blocking the entrance road as shown in picture 3).
 That would be an additional security layer.
 In picture 4, we’ll use an example that is relevant for websites:

 So, we have a 3 layer website login protection: 1st layer that will prevent guessing the password, by limiting the number of failed login attempts, 2nd layer that is a strong password (preferably with a username that isn’t publicly available, so that would have to be guessed as well), and 3rd layer that “saves the day” even if the first two layers are breached, i.e. if someone manages to “crack” the password.